13 people found this helpful

 2. How to toilet train with a reward toilet training chart

-Toilet training can be a daunting experience for toddlers.
-That’s why support, love and stickers can encourage them to take the gigantic leap they need to use a grown-up toilet.
+Toilet training can be a daunting experience for toddlers, so support, love and stickers can help to encourage them to take the gigantic leap they need to use a grown-up toilet.
 That’s where a toilet training chart comes in.
 Every time they use the toilet, give them a sticker to add to their chart.
-Verbal praise also does wonders: if they have older siblings, get them on board by encouraging them to shower their younger siblings with praise whenever they use the toilet.

 3. Follow a routine